Environment of China: Environmental issues

-Many of the Chinese citizens started to wonder if air pollution is the cause of the increase of lung cancer.
+Public perception of air pollution in China remains a critical force in china Environmental policy.
+Many Chinese citizens have expressed concerns over whether air pollution is responsible for increasing lung cancer.
 This question began to rise because the citizens in China must constantly wear face masks to avoid breathing in the hazardous particles from their polluted skies.
 Some experts agree that it is the reason, but others say there isn't enough evidence.
-Wang Ning, deputy director of the Beijing Office for Prevention and Control, says he has seen a rise in a certain cancer called adenicarcinoma, which is a mucus that is seen as a side effect from pollution.
+Wang Ning, deputy director of the Beijing Office for Prevention and Control, says he has seen a rise in a certain cancer called adenocarcinoma, which is a mucus that is seen as a side effect from pollution.
 China's lung cancer rate is 32% of the entire world's lung cancer patients.
 Meanwhile, as lung cancer increases, gastric, esophageal, and cervical cancer have all decreased in China.
+In particular, elderly, women, and individuals with lower education levels, are disproportionately affected.
+Regional disparities also highlight inequalities in environmental health as cities with higher baseline pollution levels tend to exhibit lower per-unit health impacts, possibly due to physiological adaptation, while cities with lower pollution levels with greater health effects per unit increase in pollution.
+A survey of Nanchang residents found that 69% believed air quality had deteriorated.
+They identify that motor vehicles, waste burning, and industrial facilities are the main contributors.
+The survey also suggested strong public demand for stricter regulations, with 96.8% of respondents supporting increased government investment in air pollution control.